ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>--zone <em>ZONE</em></code></dt>
-<dd>The zone that you want to add.
+<dd>Required: The zone that you want to add.
 It must be a VPC zone within the cluster's region.
-To see available VPC zones, run `ibmcloud oc zone ls --provider vpc-gen2`.
-This value is required.</dd>
+To see available VPC zones, run `ibmcloud oc zone ls --provider vpc-gen2`.</dd>

 <dt><code>--subnet-id <em>SUBNET_ID</em></code></dt>
-<dd>The ID of the subnet that you want to add.
+<dd>Required: The ID of the subnet that you want to add.
 The VPC subnet must be within the `zone` that you specify.
 To see available VPC subnets, run `ibmcloud oc subnets --provider vpc-gen2 --vpc-id <vpc> --zone <vpc_zone>`.
-VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so use a [VPC subnet with enough IP addresses](/docs/openshift?topic=openshift-vpc-subnets#vpc_basics_subnets), such as 256.
-This value is required.</dd>
+VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so use a [VPC subnet with enough IP addresses](/docs/openshift?topic=openshift-vpc-subnets#vpc_basics_subnets), such as 256.</dd>

 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster.
-To list VPC clusters, run `ibmcloud oc cluster ls --provider vpc-gen2`.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster.
+To list VPC clusters, run `ibmcloud oc cluster ls --provider vpc-gen2`.</dd>

 <dt><code>-p, --worker-pool <em>WORKER_POOL</em></code></dt>
 <dd>The name of the worker pool to add the zone to.
 To specify multiple worker pools, use multiple flags, such as `-p pool1 -p pool2`.</dd>

 <dt><code>--output json</code></dt>
-<dd>Prints the command output in JSON format.
-This value is optional.</dd>
+<dd>Optional: Prints the command output in JSON format.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: